folio-org/folio-install/single-server.md

 ### Sidebar: Building from the bleeding edge

-The `platform-complete` platform is constructed with versions of FOLIO components and dependencies that have been tested together and are known to work.
+The `platform-core` platform is constructed with versions of FOLIO components and dependencies that have been tested together and are known to work.

-If you would rather build Stripes with the most recent code that may not have been fully integration tested, clone the `platform-complete` repository, omit the step of checking out the latest tag, then:
+If you would rather build Stripes with the most recent code that may not have been fully integration tested, clone the `platform-core` repository, omit the step of checking out the latest tag, then:

 ```
 git checkout snapshot